FM0u4D/bookworm-provisioning-engine/README.md

 # wormbook-provisioning-engine

-A modular, deterministic, and idempotent provisioning framework for Debian-based systems, precisely destinated for wormbook (Debian minimal 12).
+A modular, deterministic, and idempotent provisioning framework for Debian-based systems, precisely destinated for bookworm (Debian 12).

 This project provides a structured and reproducible approach to system initialization, designed for environments where consistency, reliability, and repeatability are critical.
 It is particularly suited for SOC labs, Proxmox templates, cloud-init workflows, and DevSecOps pipelines.